-LinkedIn asked best-selling biographer Christopher Sandford for his take on the list: he pointed out that using these common words is easier and less daunting than getting creative, and that job seekers may even feel that using similar words others in their field conveys a sense of association and belonging.
+LinkedIn asked best-selling biographer Christopher Sandford for his take on the list last year: he pointed out that using these common words is easier and less daunting than getting creative, and that job seekers may even feel that using similar words others in their field conveys a sense of association and belonging.
 Unfortunately though, if everyone does something, it’s no longer special.

 That doesn’t necessarily mean that using any of these words is the kiss of death for your resume.
 It’s just a reminder to question your word choices.
 Are you selecting that word because it best describes what you did—or because you think it sounds impressive?
 In the end, your accomplishments and talents are what will impress the hiring manager, not 50-cent words.